How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 You’re helping your child navigate emotional overload.

-But most meltdowns aren’t random, they’re the end result of building tension.
+Most meltdowns aren’t random — they’re the end of building tension.

-• Transitions (e.g., leaving the park, turning the TV off)
+• Transitions (leaving the park, turning off TV)

-• Sensory overload (loud rooms, scratchy clothes, strong smells)
+• Sensory overload (noise, scratchy clothes, bright lights)

-• After-school restraint collapse: kids holding it together all day let it all out at home.
+• After-school restraint collapse (kids holding it together all day then crashing at home)

 Morning chaos is a common trigger.
 If that’s your pressure point, these 5 ADHD hacks helped bring calm to our mornings.